 We appreciate living in a thrifty manner that creates less of a negative impact on the Earth.
 Rainwater and greywater collection and irrigation, organic gardening, composting and solar power are just some of the things that have been and will be implemented in the near future.
 Copper Tree currently sustains a flock of heritage chickens and registered Shetland Sheep.

-We also have three Mudis on the farm.
+We also raise a Hungarian herding breed of dog, Mudi, on the farm.
 We believe in nurturing the natural herding ability found in the Mudi, as that is what they originally were bred for and are still used today in Hungary and elsewhere.
 Our Mudis also excel in sporting events such as agility and barn hunt.
 They are great all around dogs, chosen for excellent temperaments and conformation that will allow them to work all day on the farm with us.